SAP/openui5-docs/docs/Development_Environment_7bb04e0.md

 ## Development Environment

-This part of the documentation gives you guidance on the most common and recommended use cases of the installation, configuration, and setup of the OpenUI5 development environment.
+This part of the documentation introduces you to some common and recommended use cases for the installation, configuration, and setup of OpenUI5 development environments.

 ***